martinpovolny/conductor/src/COSTS.md

 There's no official API for getting cost information.

 EC2 has an unofficial page that serves basic cost information in JSON.
-EC2 also provide billing information in form of CSV files.
+EC2 also provides billing information in form of CSV files.
 Further means of retrieving cost and billing information have to be researched.

 We probably should include some values from the most popular providers in the